 There is considerable information on the biology and ecology of the Nile crocodile and also on its conservation and utilization.
-Notable amongst scientific work is the monograph of Cott (1961), the theses produced on the crocodile at Lake Turkana, part of which is in Ethiopia, by Graham (1968) and Modha (1967) and the recent work of Hutton (1984).
-With this information as background, this proposal presents only biological data which are specific for Ethiopia.
+Notable amongst scientific work is the monograph Cott (1961), the theses produced on the crocodile at Lake Turkana, part of which is the Ethiopia, by Graham (1968) and Modha (1967) and the recent work of Hutton (1984).
+With this information as background this proposal presents only biological data which are specific for Ethiopia.

+21. Distribution

-- 21. Distribution: - 211.
-Geography: Ethiopia is a large and ancient country in the North-East of Africa, bordering the Red Sea.
-With an area of 1.2 million km, this is the tenth largest country on the continent.
-Ethiopia has an elevated central plateau varying in height between 2,000-3,000 m.
-To the North and East of the plateau are large tracts of arid and semi-arid country, though the Awash River, which drains through the North-East to end at Lake Abe, is perennial and supports a crocodile population.
+211. Geography: Ethiopia is a large and ancient country in the north east of Africa, bordering the Red Sea.
+With an area of 1.2 million km2, this is the tenth largest country on the continent.
+Ethiopia has an elevated central plateau varying in height between 2,000-3,000m.
+To the north and east of the plateau are large tracts of arid and semi-arid country, though the Awash River, which drains through the north east to end at Lake Abe, is perennial and supports a crocodile population.

-Crocodiles are common in perennial lowland rivers in the South and West, and in fresh water Rift Valley lakes.
-Large sections of the upland plateau are climatically unsuited for crocodiles, but animals are reported from Lake Tana at over 2,000 m and occur in most rivers which cut back into the plateau (see map 1).
-The main restriction on crocodiles occurrence and numbers is the expanding human population which currently numbers 42 million most of whom live in the fertile highlands.
+Crocodiles are common in perennial lowland rivers in the south and west, and in fresh water Rift Valley lakes.
+Large sections of the upland plateau are climatically unsuited for crocodiles, but animals are reported from Lake Tana at over 2,000m and occur in most rivers which cut back into the plateau (see map 1).
+The main restriction on crocodile occurrence and numbers is the expanding human population which currently number \pm 50 million most of whom live in the fertile highlands.

-212. Historical Distribution: Ethiopians always recognised that crocodiles were common in low lying rivers and Rift Valley lakes, but throughout the country religious tradition has made the utilization of crocodiles (and indeed any wildlife) for food unlikely and for this and other reasons crocodiles have never featured large in Ethiopian culture.
-Some people in the extreme South do eat crocodiles and their eggs like neighbouring people around Lake Turkana, but this must be considered the exception (Chapman, 1969; Graham, 1968).
+212. Historical Distribution: Ethiopians always recognized that crocodiles were common in low lying rivers and Rift Valley lakes, but throughout the country religious tradition has made the utilization of crocodiles (and indeed any wildlife) for food unlikely and for this and other reasons crocodiles have never featured large in Ethiopian culture.
+Some people in the extreme south do eat crocodiles and their eggs (like neighbouring people around Lake Turkana), but this must be considered the exception (Chapman, 1969; Graham, 1968).

-The first documented evidence of serious crocodile utilization come from the 1950s and early 1960s when crocodile skin fashion products were important in Europe and the value of a 3 m crocodile skin was about $\pounds$ 20, a large sum in those days.
-Various hunters held concessions to shoot crocodiles in Ethiopia in the 1950s and were able to hunt in most areas with few restrictions other than that animals under 2 m could not be taken (Chapman, 1969).
+The first documented evidence of serious crocodile utilization comes from the 1950s and early 1960s when crocodile skin fashion products were important in Europe and the value of a 3m crocodile skin was about £20, a large sum in those days.
+Various hunters held concessions to shoot crocodiles in Ethiopia in the 1950s and were able to hunt in most areas with few restrictions other than that animals under 2m could not be taken (Chapman, 1969).

 In 1963 a French company (Dofan Ethiopia S.C.) began hunting and in 1966 were given sole hunting rights in exchange for the construction of a small tannery which took skins to "crust", and a series of surveys which were undertaken by a zoologist.
-Surveys were undertaken on Lake Abaya (formerly Margherita), Lake Chamo, the Rivers Awash, Omo and the Blue Nile (Chapman, 1969).
-Although of little importance to this proposal the EWCO is seeking to recover this information, and also on the number of skins taken during this period, however anecdotal.
+Surveys were undertaken on Lake Abaya (formerly Margherita), Lake Chamo, the rivers Awash, Omo and the Blue Nile (Chapman, 1969).
+Although of little importance to this proposal the Ethiopian Wildlife Conservation Organization (EWCO) is seeking to recover this information, and also data on the number of skins taken during this period, however anecdotal.

 By 1969 Chapman reported that the population of Lake Abaya had been heavily hunted and reduced to a few hundred animals.
-Lake Chamo was believed to have been even fewer crocodiles.
+Lake Chamo was believed to have even fewer crocodiles.
 He predicted that populations could take 50 years to recover.
-In fact by 1986 over 200 nests were found on Lake Chamo alone (see below), demonstrating the rapid potential recovery rate of exploited crocodile populations (Craig, Craig and Hutton, 1989).
+In fact, by 1986 over 200 nests were found on Lake Chamo alone (see below), demonstrating the rapid potential recovery rate of exploited crocodile populations (Craig, Craig and Hutton, 1989).